The Squeeze Course Registration Is Open!

 Why Work Becomes Harder to Navigate

+They absorb pressure so things can keep moving.
 Over time, however, adaptation without orientation carries a cost.
 Capacity drains.
-Judgment narrows.
-Agency erodes.

 This is where our work begins.

 We focus on restoring adaptive integrity, the ability to respond to change without losing orientation or judgment.
+Before changing behavior, we work to understand what people are actually responding to.
+Clarity comes before action.

-Start with an Insight Session
+Start with an Orientation Session

 How We Look at Work